echoai-cz/echoai/README.md

 - Topic Keywords
 - Hotspot Tracking

-### Echo Terminal Mode
+### Nold Terminal Mode
-In Terminal Mode, Echo is emotionless and data-driven—precise, adaptive, code-native.
+In Terminal Mode, Nold is emotionless and data-driven—precise, adaptive, code-native.
 Ideal for scripting and automation tasks.

 ### Adaptive Expression
 Echo adapts its tone based on social signals and audience context, enhancing relevance and emotional resonance in generated content.